kevchai/recipes/README.md

 # recipes

-This is an extremely basic HTML-only website that displays a range of common Christmas dinner recipes.
+This is a basic HTML-only website that displays some common Christmas dinner recipes.